 This stage includes shaking hands firmly, being offered a seat and small talk about the weather or other topics.
 A skilled interviewer will plan for a few minutes of conversation to put you at ease.
-If you want to bring up a topic of your own, you may find a clue in the interviewer's office or work area - pictures, trophies, awards.
-These are often clues to the interviewer's interests and you may want to briefly comment on these.

 STAGE 2: UNDERSTANDING THE NEEDS OF THE EMPLOYER